 Yes, if you sit in a metabolic ward and are only allowed to eat a limited amount of junk food, you may dodge most of the bullets associated with sugar consumption.
 However, most of us live surrounded by hyperpalatable foods, which make it easy to overeat.
 Thus, we suffer the consequences of the modern diet.

 The main source of added sugar in the American diet is the sugar-sweetened beverage.
 This is a remarkably easy way to over consume calories in general and sugar in particular.
 This is why a primary recommendation I make for folks looking to improve health and longevity is to eliminate liquid calories.
-But how do we stop craving sugar?
+But how do we curb sugar cravings?

 A good place to start is understanding why we crave it.
 Then we have a fighting chance of launching the appropriate countermeasures.
 You’ll learn how to launch those countermeasures in this article.
 But before we dive into sugar cravings, let’s spend a bit more time on the sugar crisis.

 It’s common knowledge for most folks that sugar is bad for you.
 Even the US government—typically behind the curve on nutrition advice—recommends limiting added sugars to 10% of daily calories.
 And recently, they started mandating all food manufacturers to list added sugars on the nutrition label.

 These are positive steps, but they’re insufficient.
 Ten percent of daily calories is a TON of added sugar—about 12 teaspoons worth on a 2000 calorie diet.

 And believe it or not, 12 teaspoons of added sugar would be an improvement over the average American’s consumption of 17 teaspoons per day.
 (Mostly as liquid sugar).
 That’s the definition of a high-sugar diet.

 A high-sugar diet drives myriad health problems.
 Here are a few examples: